 - An Axe to Grind: Adam Steiner's trademark mech was the aptly-named Axman.

-- Attack Pattern Alpha: Since the show didn't have the budget or scope to really show intricate military strategies involving Humongous Mecha, we had to take their word for it most of the time.
+- Attack Pattern Alpha: Since the show didn't have the budget or scope to demonstrate intricate military strategies involving Humongous Mecha, we had to take their word for it most of the time.
 The trope's quoted practically verbatim in the Trust-Building Blunder scene from the third episode.

 - Blue Blood: Adam is a distant relative of the FedCom archon.
 Though he insists (not inaccurately) that he didn't get his rank due to birth, he constantly has to deal with people insisting he did.
 Franklin turns out to be even higher-class, and is not pleased with this revelation.